Summer Training Week

 What you will learn

-During the week, sailors develop practical sailing skills alongside water awareness and confidence.
-Instruction is provided by qualified RYA instructors supported by experienced club volunteers.
+During the week, sailors develop practical skills, water awareness and confidence at a level suited to their experience.
+Instruction is led by qualified RYA instructors and supported by experienced club volunteers.

 RYA Courses and Stages